 Height and lumbar support adjustments for the driver and a tilt steering wheel are included.
 The padded front center armrest contains a storage compartment.
 Trunk space totals 12.4 cubic feet.

 Standard equipment includes air conditioning with micron air filtration, heated mirrors, and power windows and locks.
-A standard in-dash cassette/CD stereo system includes eight speakers.
-Suzuki's Premium Package adds cruise control, a leather-wrapped steering wheel with audio controls, remote keyless entry, 15-inch alloy wheels, fog lamps and antilock brakes.
+A standard in-dash CD/MP3 stereo system includes eight speakers.
+Suzuki’s Convenience Package adds cruise control, a leather-wrapped steering wheel with audio controls, remote keyless entry, and an antitheft alarm.
+Suzuki’s Popular Package adds front fog lamps and a power sunroof.
+Antilock brakes are optional.

-The Forenza's 2.0-liter four-cylinder produces 127 hp at 5,600 rpm and 131 pounds-feet of torque at 4,000 rpm.
-Either a four-speed-automatic or five-speed-manual transmission can be installed.
-A "hold" button for the automatic prevents gear hunting in hilly terrain.
+The Forenza’s 2.0-liter four-cylinder produces 127 hp and 131 pounds-feet of torque.
+Either a four-speed automatic or five-speed manual transmission can be installed.

-Late in 2004, a Forenza Wagon joined the original sedan in Suzuki's lineup.
+Late in 2004, a Forenza Wagon joined the original sedan in Suzuki’s lineup.
 Like the sedan, the wagon uses a 2.0-liter four-cylinder that develops 127 hp and 131 pounds-feet of torque.
-Cargo space totals 24.4 cubic feet.
+Cargo space totals 19.3 cubic feet with both rear seats up.

-All-disc brakes, side-impact airbags, roof rails, air conditioning, an eight-speaker cassette/CD stereo and a 60/40-split, folding rear seat are standard.
-Wagons can be equipped with the optional Premium Package.
+All-disc brakes, side-impact airbags, roof rails, air conditioning, an eight-speaker CD/MP3 stereo system and a 60/40-split folding rear seat are standard.
+Wagons can be equipped with either the Convenience or Popular option package.

 Except for a couple of ergonomic annoyances, including the steering-wheel radio controls, the Forenza Wagon is enjoyable to drive.
 Performance with the automatic transmission is satisfactory — even a touch spirited — though acceleration yields typical small-car engine blare.